shubhamoy/better_docker_app/README.md

 # How to use the app?
 * Your system must have docker installed. https://docs.docker.com/engine/installation/
-* Clone/Download the repo
+* Clone/Download this repo
-* Open your terminal and switch to this repo
+* Run `docker-compose up`.
+Ensure no service is running at port 3000.
-* Run `bash start.sh`
+* Open your browser at http://127.0.0.1:3000

 # Queries
 Open an issue or drop a mail at me@shubhamoy.com